iterative/dvc.org/content/docs/command-reference/init.md

 - `--subdir` - initialize the DVC project in the current working directory, _even if it's not the Git repository root_.
 (If run in a project root, this option is ignored.)
-It affects how other DVC commands behave afterwards, you can check
+It affects how other DVC commands behave afterwards, see
   [Initializing DVC in subdirectories](#initializing-dvc-in-subdirectories) for more details.

 - `--no-scm` - initialize the DVC project detached from Git.
 It means that DVC doesn't try to find or use Git in the directory it's initialized in.
-Certain DVC features are not available in this mode, don't forget to check [Initializing DVC without Git](#initializing-dvc-without-git) for more details.
+Certain DVC features are not available in this mode.
+See [Initializing DVC without Git](#initializing-dvc-without-git) for more details.